-- 1.1.1 Academic Appeals refer to all appeals against decisions made by Extenuating Circumstances Officers, Module Assessment Boards and Boards of Examiners. - 1.1.2 A student who feels aggrieved over a formal academic assessment and/or its consequences is recommended in the first place to seek an interview with the Extenuating Circumstances Officer, the Chair of the Module Assessment Board or the Chair of the Board of Examiners to clarify her/his position. - 1.1.3 The only grounds on which an appeal will be considered are that: - a) there had been a material and significant administrative error in the information received and considered; or - b) that the assessments had not been conducted in accordance with the approved regulations for the course of study; or - c) that some other material irregularity had occurred; or - d) the student had been prevented from attending or submitting an assessment artefact by illness or other good cause that related to the student's personal circumstances, that she or he had been unable, for a sound and acceptable reason related to the circumstances themselves, to divulge before the deadline for extenuating circumstances. - e) that the decision made by the Extenuating Circumstances Officer was perverse by reference to the evidence supplied by the student. - 1.1.4 The University's Appeals Procedure has further details: Appeals Procedure.
-Students have 10- working days from the date of the official communication in which to submit an appeal. - 1.1.5 Procedure for Requesting a Review of a Mark - 1.1.6 Students may not question the academic judgement of the examiners and any requests based on such grounds alone will be dismissed. - 1.1.7 Students can only request a remark under the following circumstances: - a) there had been a material and significant administrative error; - b) there had been a procedural irregularity in the assessment process. - 1.1.8 All requests for remarks should be made to the Head of Department or the Module Coordinator within 10 working days of the receipt of the result, together with a copy of the work to be reviewed. - 1.1.9 If a student's request for a review is deemed to be invalid, the Head of Department shall write to the student giving clear reasons for turning down the request for review.
+- 11.1.1 Academic Appeals refer to all appeals against decisions made by Extenuating Circumstances Officers, Module Assessment Boards and Boards of Examiners - 11.1.2 A student who feels aggrieved over a formal academic assessment and/or its consequences is recommended in the first place to seek an interview with the Extenuating Circumstances Officer, the Chair of the Module Assessment Board or the Chair of the Board of Examiners to clarify her/his position. - a) there had been a material and significant administrative error in the information received and considered; or - b) that the assessments had not been conducted in accordance with the approved regulations for the course of study; or - c) that some other material irregularity had occurred; or - d) the student had been prevented from attending or submitting an assessment artefact by illness or other good cause that related to the student's personal circumstances, that she or he had been unable, for a sound and acceptable reason related to the circumstances themselves, to divulge before the deadline for extenuating circumstances. - e) that the decision made by the Extenuating Circumstances Officer was perverse by reference to the evidence supplied by the student. - 11.1.3 The University's Appeal Procedure has further details.